Kerry King

 Kerry Ray King (born June 3, 1964) is an American musician, best known for being the co-lead guitarist and songwriter of thrash metal band Slayer.
-He co-founded the band with Jeff Hanneman in 1981 and is one of two members to stay with the band for its -year existence (with the exception of their 2019–2024 hiatus), along with Tom Araya.
+He co-founded the band with Jeff Hanneman in 1981 and is one of two members to stay with the band for its -year existence (with the exception of their 2019–2024 breakup), along with Tom Araya.
 King is also currently a solo artist, with his debut album From Hell I Rise released in May 2024.

 Biography

 Early life

 The youngest of three children, King was born and raised in Los Angeles, California.
 His father was an aircraft parts inspector, and his mother worked for a telephone company.
 He started learning guitar at the age of thirteen at his father's urging, saying "...my dad was trying to get me out of the wrong circles and give me a hobby."
 King attended three different high schools and had very good grades, even winning an award as his school's top math student in junior high.
 As the youngest child in the family, King says he was "spoilt" growing up.
 He learned guitar on his father's Gibson ES-175 and later had a Fender Stratocaster which he traded for a BC Rich Mockingbird, beginning a long relationship with BC Rich guitars.
 The first song he ever learned was Ted Nugent's "Cat Scratch Fever" and he soon became a fan of Van Halen and Judas Priest, which had a major influence on his guitar playing.